Jammu division: Nandini Wildlife Sanctuary

+Sukrala Mata Mandir

+This is an important Mandir of Jammu region dedicated to Goddess Sukrala, a manifestation of Goddess Sharada of Kashmir.
+It is located in Sukrala village near Billawar town in Kathua district.

 Mansar Lake

 Situated 62 km from Jammu, Mansar Lake is a lake fringed by forest-covered hills, over a mile long by half a mile wide.
 32°41′46″N 75°08′49″E Besides being an excursion destination in Jammu, it is also a holy site, sharing the legend and sanctity of Lake Manasarovar.

-On the eastern bank of Mansar Lake is a shrine dedicated to Sheshnag, a mythological snake with six heads.
-The shrine comprises a big boulder on which are placed a number of iron chains perhaps representing the small serpents waiting on the tutelary deity of the Sheshnag.
-Newlyweds consider it auspicious to perform three circumambulations (Parikarma) around the lake to seek the blessings of Sheshnag.
+On the eastern bank of Mansar Lake is a shrine dedicated to Shesha, a mythological snake with six heads.
+The shrine comprises a big boulder on which are placed a number of iron chains perhaps representing the small serpents waiting on the tutelary deity of Shesha.
+Newlyweds consider it auspicious to perform three circumambulations (Parikarma) around the lake to seek the blessings of Shesha.

 Two ancient temples of Umapati Mahadev and Narasimha and a temple of Durga are situated in the vicinity of the Mansar Lake and which are visited by devotees in large numbers.
 People take a holy dip in the water of the lake on festive occasions.
 Certain communities of Hindus perform the Mundan ceremony (first haircut) of their male children here.

 Mansar Lake also has boating facilities provided by the Tourism Department.

 With all the religious belief and heritage behind the Mansar Lake, it is also famous among tourists with all its flora and fauna.
 The lake is circled by an illuminated, with viewing decks to observe seasonal birds, tortoise, and fishes of different species.
 A wildlife sanctuary houses jungle life, including spotted deer, neelgai, and water birds such as cranes and ducks.
 One can also witness the traditional and typical distinct lifestyle of Gujjar and Backarwals wearing ethnic costumes, living in open Kullhas in the hills around Mansar Lake.

 The Mansar Lake road joins to another important road that directly links Pathankot to Udhampur.
 Udhampur is a town of strategic importance, on National Highway No. 1A.
 The shortcut road from Mansar or Samba to Udhampur by-pass the Jammu town.
 Surinsar Lake, a smaller lake that is linked to Mansar, is 24 km from Jammu via the by-pass road.